koterba/wordle-clone/README.md

-## why are the words not on a separate file?
+## why are the words not in a separate file?
-ok so i had to make it into an exe 😳
+i had to make it into an exe 😳